-One cannot overemphasize the role that the eyebrows play in nonverbal communication and overall cosmetic appearance.
-Aging may cause the forehead to descend and the brow fat pads to deflate, causing a characteristic eyebrow droop that is most prominent in the outer third or “tail” of the brow.
-Although the use of muscle modulators (Botox®) and volumizing agents have revolutionized the way we treat the aging forehead, surgery achieves better control of the tissues and the results are longer lasting.
-Brow lift (forehead lift) surgeries are often performed in conjunction with blepharoplasty and facelift surgeries to create a balanced rejuvenative effect across the face.
+Although the use of muscle modulators (Botox®) and volumizing agents have revolutionized the way that we treat an aging forehead, surgery may achieve better control of the tissue with longer-lasting results.
+Brow lift surgeries are often performed in conjunction with blepharoplasty and facelift surgeries to create a balanced rejuvenating effect across the face.

 A brow lift procedure may help to achieve the following:

-Your surgeon will help you decide which surgical approach will best achieve your cosmetic goals: temporal brow lift, temporal with Endotine brow lift and direct brow lift.
-It is important to understand the technique that your surgeon recommends and why he or she feels it is best for you.
+Your surgeon will help you decide which surgical approach will best achieve your cosmetic goals: temporal brow lift, temporal with Endotine brow lift, or direct brow lift.
+It is important to understand the technique that your surgeon recommends, and why he or she feels it is best for you.

-Temporal Brow Lift: This method is recommended for patients with lateral brow sagging.
-An incision is made in the temporal hair bearing scalp so your incision is completely hidden once healed.
+This method is recommended for patients with lateral brow sagging.
+An incision is made in the temporal hair-bearing scalp so that your incision is completely hidden once healed.
 The lateral brow is elevated through this small incision and re-suspended in a higher position.

-Direct Brow lift: This method requires an incision directly over the central and lateral brow to elevate the tissues.
-It is indicated for a limited group of patients who are not good candidates for other forms of brow lifts.
+This method requires an incision directly over the central and lateral brow to elevate the tissues.
+It is usually indicated for a limited group of patients who are not ideal candidates for the other forms of brow lifts.